Crash Configuration · 29 June 2026

 Historical anchors place today against past episodes: 1999 = 64 (the only previous CAPE ≥ 40 regime), 2008 = 87, 2020 = 91.
 Read the dial as “where the configuration sits today,” never as “X% chance of a crash.”

-Every change is cross-validated by three independent LLM families (Claude, Gemini, GPT).
+Every change is cross-validated by two independent LLM families (Claude and GPT-5).
 The methodology is published; the forecast log is auditable.

 click anywhere to return ↺